phmhung25dseu/Segment_Customer_Analysis_SuperStore_Company_E_commerce/README.md

 _**+ Result**_
 ![image](https://github.com/user-attachments/assets/8325b570-ded2-4490-b39d-c6ad21a8d6d8)

-_**🔍 Key Observations**_
+## Key Observations and Strategic Insights

-_**🧠 Strategic Takeaways**_
+### Strategic Takeaways

-•	The largest segments are "Hibernating" and "Champions", indicating a split between highly engaged and disengaged users.
-A clear sign of engagement polarity.
+- The largest segments are "Hibernating" and "Champions", indicating a clear split between highly engaged and disengaged users — a sign of engagement polarity.

-•	With nearly 10% "At Risk" and 10% "Lost Customers", retention strategies should be a top priority.
+- With nearly 10% in "At Risk" and another 10% in "Lost Customers", improving retention should be a top priority.

-•	"Potential Loyalists" and "New Customers" together make up nearly 19%—these are key targets for growth and conversion to "Champions".
+- "Potential Loyalists" and "New Customers" together make up nearly 19% of users.
+These are crucial segments for growth and potential conversion into "Champions".

-•	Small but important segments like "Cannot Lose Them" (2.01%) may require bespoke outreach given their past value.
+- Smaller but high-value segments like "Cannot Lose Them" (2.01%) may require targeted, high-touch strategies to prevent churn.

+---

-_**✅ Actionable Summary**_
+### Actionable Summary

-•	Double down on "Champions" and "Loyal" to retain high-value users.
+- Focus on retaining high-value segments such as "Champions" and "Loyal" customers.

-•	Rescue "At Risk" and "Hibernating" with personalized engagement.
+- Develop personalized engagement strategies to recover "At Risk" and "Hibernating" users.

-•	Convert "Potential Loyalists" and "Promising" into long-term customers.
+- Create conversion campaigns aimed at turning "Potential Loyalists" and "Promising" users into long-term, loyal customers.

-•	Use automation to re-engage "Lost" or "About to Sleep" cohorts efficiently.
+- Leverage automation tools to efficiently re-engage "Lost" or "About to Sleep" cohorts at scale.

-_**4. Segment by Spending**_
+### 4. Segment by Spending
 _**+ Code**_
 ```python
 # Calculating spending (M_value) each segment